Zebec Card

 Developer Integration: Zebec offers a Silver Card SDK (for EVM & Bittensor) that allows developers to integrate Zebec Card functionality into their own applications.
 This includes features for quoting, recipient fields, and environment configuration.

 Conversion Mechanics: When a card is used, the crypto is converted to fiat in real-time at the point of sale.
-For stablecoins, the conversion is 1:1 with no markup.
+For stablecoins, the conversion is 1:1 with no markup, though variable exchange and FX fees may apply.
 The transaction is then processed through the Mastercard network like any standard card payment.

-Card Management Portal: Users manage their Zebec Cards via a web portal (app.card.zebec.io) or mobile interface.
+Card Management Portal: Users manage their Zebec Cards via a web portal (app.card.zebec.io), mobile interface, or Telegram bot.
 A unified Zebec Pay Super-App has been on the roadmap, aiming to integrate payroll, cards, and treasury functions.

 User Experience